Trader Joe's unions: Trader Joe's United

 Hadley's final tally, counted in July 2022, was 45 to 31, in favor of unionization.
 Management expressed willingness to immediately begin collective bargaining and to use an existing union contract from another multi-state grocery company as a template.

 Workers from a second store, in Minneapolis, voted to unionize with Trader Joe's United the following month, joining Hadley in self-organizing without national union representation.
 Minneapolis workers announced their campaign in late June 2022 with a campaign for compensation, benefits, safety, and representation in day-to-day operations.
 They chose the independent union formed by Hadley for its familiarity with their unique work culture.
 Minneapolis voted to unionize, 55 to 5, in August.

-A third store, in Brooklyn, voted against unionizing with Trader Joe's United.
+A third store, in Williamsburg, Brooklyn, voted against unionizing with Trader Joe's United.
 The group petitioned to unionize in late September 2022, seeking better wages, benefits, sick leave, and a fairer disciplinary process.
 The company announced the union drive in the store's break room prior to the union's own announcement.
 The organizers said this undermined trust in the union.
 The company also fired a prominent organizer after the break room announcement, for which the organizers filed a complaint with the NLRB a week prior to their late October vote.
 Brooklyn voted 94 to 66 against unionization.
+After careful investigation, the NLRB dismissed the complaint against Trader Joe's three months later.

 A store in Louisville, Kentucky, voted to unionize (48 to 36) with Trader Joe's United in January 2023, following a petition to unionize the month prior.
 The company objected to the vote with a NLRB filing that the union illegally pressured unsupportive workers.

 The Hadley and Minneapolis stores are bargaining separately but in parallel.
-The union's initial economic proposals were a $30 hourly starting wage, health insurance without premiums or high deductibles, increased paid time off for illness and bereavement leave, and guarenteed employer contributions to a retirement plan.
+The union's initial economic proposals were a $30 hourly starting wage, health insurance without premiums or high deductibles, increased paid time off for illness and bereavement leave, and guaranteed employer contributions to a retirement plan.
 During contract bargaining, Trader Joe's United filed unfair labor practice charges against the company for not bargaining in good faith.

+A store in Oakland, California voted to unionize (73 to 53) with Trader Joe's United on April 20.

+On April 21, workers at the Lower East Side, NY store lost their union vote in a 76 to 76 tie.
+This was the third unionization attempt in New York.
+Previously, the store in Brooklyn voted against unionizing and the Wine Shop in Manhattan shut down before workers could vote.